Autoproof/contract/sources/output/autoproof_Document.md

 21953: Not enough funds.
 23073: Can't approve if documents are not viewed
 23942: Transfership commission percentage can't be less than 0
-28490: Authorship can't be empty
 30316: Can't approve if documents are not sent
 31093: Only owner can set the next autoproof address
 31610: Transfership commission percentage can't be greater than 1000
 34015: Only owner can cancel a document contract
+40125: Author's address can't be empty
 40368: Contract stopped
 41504: Can't update without a claim
 44565: Only the exclusive rights have access
 48939: Only parent contract can set the commissions
 50544: Only exclusive rights owner or author of the claim can cancel
+53084: Author's name can't be empty
 53296: Contract not stopped
 53932: Can't cancel if documents were sent but not viewed
-59821: Description hash can't be empty
 61064: Data can't be empty
 61678: Only owner can get funds
 61716: Only the author of the claim have access